Quantum dynamics of monitored free fermions: Evolution of quantum correlations and scaling at measurement-induced phase transition: Field theory and initial conditions

 The key observables that characterize quantum correlations can be expressed in terms of $\mathcal{C}_{\boldsymbol{x}\boldsymbol{x}^\prime}$.
 In particular, the variance of charge fluctuation in a region $A$ is given by

 The entropy of the region $A$,

 is related (for a Gaussian quantum state) to the charge variance $\mathcal{C}_{A}^{(2)}$ via

-(up to small corrections originating from higher-order charge cumulants).
+which is a truncated version of the Klich-Levitov relation, Ref.~\cite{KlichLevitov}.
+While the exact formula also involves higher-order charge cumulants $\mathcal{C}_A^{(2q)}$ with $q > 1$, they were shown to be parametrically small for $\gamma \ll J$ and numerically small for $\gamma \gtrsim J$, see Ref.~\cite{Poboiko2023a}.
 When the considered system is in a pure state, $S_A$ is the entanglement entropy between A and the rest of the system.
 Further, the particle-number covariance between two regions $A$ and $B$ is expressed in terms of $\mathcal{C}_{\boldsymbol{x}\boldsymbol{x}^\prime}$ as

 For two non-intersecting regions A and B, the covariance $G_{AB}$ is related to the mutual information $\mathcal{I}(A:B)$ via